Partial Lump Sum Payment

 A partial lump sum payment (PLS) is a single distribution from your retirement fund made at the time of your retirement.

-When you file for retirement, if you are eligible for PLS, you will receive a special Option Election Form so you can choose PLS as well as the standard option for your monthly benefit.
+Applying for the PLS is relatively straightforward—if you are eligible for PLS, you will receive a special Option Election Form upon retirement on which you may choose PLS as well as the standard option for your monthly benefit.
 This form must be filed by the end of the month in which you retire.
 It is imperative that you speak with a financial advisor before making this decision—in the case that you decide to take advantage of your PLS, you may not change your mind after 30 days have passed since the end of your retirement month.

 *Neither United Planners or your representative offers tax advice.